Risk Management · December 05, 2022

 Many of the most common cyberattacks are included in cyber insurance policies, such as ransomware, fraud attacks, malware and phishing scams.

-In most cases, a cyber insurance policy will ofer coverages for the costs of investigating and remediating security failures, including data recovery, system forensics, legal fees and any customer compensation.
+In most cases, a cyber insurance policy will offer coverages for the costs of investigating and remediating security failures, including data recovery, system forensics, legal fees and any customer compensation.
 In the instance of ransomware, a cyber insurance policy can include the ransom demand, even though most cybersecurity specialists and law enforcement officials warn against this practice, noting that it only encourages more ransomware attacks.

 Types of cybersecurity insurance coverage